shellytalis/policy-model-tutorial/textAssets.md

 * 26 - submit_comment - describes the content of the button

 * 27 - my_comment_is - describes the content of the placeholder of the input

+* 28 - rejection - describes the content of the title on the rejection page

+* 29 - rejection_advice - describes the content on the rejection page

 ---